georgedouzas/georgedouzas.github.io/content/project/geometric-smote/index.md

   random_state=rnd_seed
 )
 ```

-The following code snippet prints the main characteristics of the dataset:
+The following code snippet prints the main characteristics of the imbalanced dataset:

 ```python
 # Imports